fpeng1985/fcnpr/README.md

 ## About
 This tool is inspired by [Dr. Mathias Soeken's work](https://msoeken.github.io/index.html).

-The work was split into several submodules, the public ones can be accessed throught this [link](https://gitlab.com/formigoni).
+The work was split into several submodules, they will all be public as they mature in development, the public ones can be already accessed throught this [link](https://gitlab.com/formigoni).

 Our work was published in the *32nd Symposium on Integrated Circuits and